mahoney1/docs/commercialpaper-query-tutorial.md

  ```

- Note that once you've pasted this into VSCode, the ESLinter may report a problem in the `Problems` pane.
+ Note that once you've pasted this into VSCode, the `ESLinter` may report a problem in the `Problems` pane.
 You can easily rectify the formatting issues by in the problems pane at the bottom by choosing `right-click....` then  `Fix all auto-fixable issues` - likewise, it will remove all trailing spaces if any are reported (ref. line number reported).
 Once you've completed the formatting task, you can hit CONTROL + S to save your file.

 11. We have one more small function to add - in `paper.js`.
 Open the file `paper.js` under the `lib` directory in your VSCode session.

-12. After the `setOwner(newOwner)` line (approx line 40) under the 'basic setters and getters` - add the following function:
+12. After the `setOwner(newOwner)` line (approx line 40) under the `basic setters and getters` section - add the following function:

 ```
     setCreator(creator) {